 Independent · Evidence-Based · Clinical

-The Evidence-Based Reference for Medicinal Plants & Herbal Supplements
+The Evidence-Based Reference for Supplements & Medicinal Plants

-Every guide draws on primary peer-reviewed clinical trials — pharmacology, dosage, safety, and drug interactions translated into clear, actionable information you can actually use.
+Every guide draws on primary peer-reviewed clinical trials — mechanisms, dosage, safety, and drug interactions translated into clear, actionable information for vitamins, minerals, and herbal medicine alike.

 What Are You Looking to Support?

-Browse guides by health goal — each links directly to the plant with the strongest clinical evidence for that indication.
+Browse guides by health goal — each links directly to the supplement or plant with the strongest clinical evidence for that indication.

 🧘